-Our KISSTM bio-filters are only required to be cleaned once a year in the late fall or early spring when the bacteria living in the filter are dormant.
+A properly sized, gravity -fed waterfall filter is only required to be cleaned once a year in the late fall or early spring when the bacteria living in the filter are dormant.
 Cleaning is done by first, removing the filter media (usually lava rock in mesh bags) and foam (if used) from the top of the filter.
 Clean both thoroughly with a hose (dipping bags of lava rock into a large tub of water works well).
 Next, clean any debris/sludge that collected in the bottom of the filter tank, returning the media (lava rock) and foam to the filter in the same order it was originally.
 Some filters may also have an drainage hose attached to the bottom of the filter, to aid in cleaning.
 If your pump hose feeds in from the top of your filter, make sure it runs all the way to the bottom (under the layers of foam and media).
 Adjust the bags of lava rock so that there are no gaps along the sides of the filter tank for water to pass by without first flowing through the media.

-A backflush or drainage hose can be added to most filters if desired.
+A backflush or drainage hose can be added to most waterfall style filters if desired.
 By occasionally turning your pump off and opening the drainage hose, you can backflush your filter during the season to improve efficiency.
 Backflushing shouldn’t be necessary however, unless the fish load is high or the filter undersized for the pond.

 Your pump should run 24 hours if you have fish to keep the water clear, well oxygenated and your bio-filter functioning.
 This is especially important during hot summer days.
 If your pump stops running or has a reduced flow clean the pre-filter and check all connections for debris blocking the intake or outlet of the pump.
-It may be necessary to remove the outercase and clean around the pump impeller on an occasional basis.
+It may be necessary to remove the outer case and clean around the pump impeller on an occasional basis.

 There are two basic types of algae that can occur in most ponds.
 Single cell, free-floating algae is the most common cause of green water in ponds.
 Your water garden may go through a “green pea soup” phase before your plants become well established.
 This is normal, harmless to fish and plants and will clear up as your plants grow and absorb the nutrients the algae needs to survive.
 Do not drain your garden and put in fresh water, it will just repeat the same green water phase until a balance is reached!
 Once balanced your pond should remain clear enough to see near the bottom of the garden at least 10-11 months of the year.

 To speed clearing of the water add more competition for the algae (more submerged or floating plants), reduce the number or quantity of fish (fish waste is a natural fertilizer for algae) and remove any plant and leaf debris that has collected in the pond.
 Limiting fish feeding to once or twice a week (if at all) will also help since the fish will forage more thoroughly for other food sources that may otherwise add to the debris in your pond.
 Make sure any food that is not eaten in 10 minutes is removed.
-Weekly applications of beneficial bacteria such as Super-Bugs or Green-be-Gone can be very effective.
+Weekly applications of beneficial bacteria such as Hydror-Bugs or Green-be-Gone can be very effective.
 We do not recommend the use of any commercial algaecides since they are often detrimental to the eco-balance of your pond.
 Remember the two most common causes of green water in any pond are: #1) too many fish being fed too often; #2) lack of leaf control in the fall!

 Finally, keep in mind that algae is a people problem- the fish don’t care!
 After all, how many ponds do you see in Ohio with crystal clear water?
 We’re just trying to tweak mother nature just a little so we can see all the beautiful residents of our little piece of watery paradise!

 Most hardy plants can be trimmed to about 3-6” after November 1st and placed in the deep section of the garden.
 Aquatic grasses, reeds, cattails, rushes and similar grass-like plants should be only trimmed back to about 18 ” and placed in shallow water so that their stems rise above the surface of the water.
 These plants “breathe” through their stems in the winter.
-Water iris should notbe moved to deep water since they can suffocate in water more than a few inches above the pot.
+Water iris should not be moved to deep water since they can suffocate in water more than a few inches above the pot.
 (Ask for our handout, Seasonal Care of Water Plants for more detailed information about specific varieties.)

 There are several options for “winterizing” your fish.
 As mentioned earlier all feeding of the fish should stop after the water temp falls below 43-50 degrees- usually about late October.